ppker/knowledge-garden/🍀 Garden Tour/🧰 Library Guide/Tutorials/Obsidian core plugins enabled in this library and why.md

 - Note composer
 	- See [[How to merge and combine two quoted pages in obsidian]].
 - Tag pane
 	- I'm used to writing tags in the [[frontmatter]] area to manage file status and special files.
-This usage prevents tags from expanding too much and can also work with [[Cards/Dataview]].
+This usage prevents tags from expanding too much and can also work with [[Dataview]].
 - Outgoing links
 	- Rarely used.
 But I always feel that something is missing if I don't turn on this function.
 - Backlinks